-Students who desire a more specialized degree, can choose from five MBA concentration areas:
+Students who desire a more specialized degree, can choose from seven MBA concentration areas:

 - Business Analytics & Information Management